Grant-Hadley Enterprises

 Grant-Hadley Enterprises was the first of three names used by an American small press publishing house specializing in science fiction titles.
-The company was founded in 1945 by Donald M. Grant and Thomas G. Hadley and published one title as Grant-Hadley Enterprises.
+The company was founded in 1945 by Donald M. Grant (then aged 18) and Thomas G. Hadley and published one title as Grant-Hadley Enterprises.
 Kenneth J. Krueger joined the company in 1946 and the name was changed to The Buffalo Book Company.
 Later in 1946, Hadley continued the company on his own as The Hadley Publishing Co.

 Grant-Hadley Enterprises

 Donald M. Grant first met Thomas G. Hadley at Dana's Old Corner Bookstore in Providence, Rhode Island in 1945.
 The bookstore had recently acquired the library of fellow Providence native, H. P. Lovecraft, from his estate.
 Grant and Hadley wanted to see if there was anything of interest.
 In the course of the chance meeting, they struck up a conversation about Lovecraft and decided that there should be a volume of memoirs by Providence natives who had known Lovecraft.
 They ended up publishing Rhode Island on Lovecraft which was successful enough to warrant a second edition.